aaronxcohen/bishop-travel-guide/README.md

 # Traveling to Bishop, California

-By Aaron Cohen, distributed for free under the [CC BY-NC-SA 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/).
+By Aaron Cohen, distributed for free under the [MIT License](https://github.com/aaronxcohen/bishop-travel-guide/blob/main/LICENSE.md).

 ## When to Visit